meowassassin/plant-ultrasound-classifier/README.md

 - **Partial labels (50%)**: Only 50% of training samples are labeled; remaining 50% are used as unlabeled data for semi-supervised learning
 - **Cross-validation**: Same LOPO splits as Task 1, with random 50% label selection per fold

-**Implementation**: MyModel uses a consistency regularization approach where:
+**Implementation**: Proposed CNN Model uses a consistency regularization approach where:

 1. Labeled samples: Standard supervised loss (cross-entropy)
 2. Unlabeled samples: Consistency loss between predictions under different augmentations